Skip to main content

 • Infrastructure

-Your kml file should be an independent file with a .kml extension; you cannot upload a .kmz file.
-We recommend consulting your GIS team to create your shapefile or kml file.
+Your KML file should be an independent file with a ".kml" extension; you cannot upload a KMZ file.
+We recommend consulting your GIS team to create your shapefile or KML file.

-How to add a Shapefile or KML layer
+How to Add a Shapefile or KML Layer

-1. In the Add Map Layer of your Places tool, use the App a map layer dropdown menu to select Shapefile or KML.
+1. In the Add Map Layer of your Places tool, use the App a map layer drop-down menu to select Shapefile or KML.

 2. Give your layer a Name and select Choose file to select and upload your file.